VP1147/arduplot/index.md

 ### Support or Contact

-For any bugs or suggestions, feel free to [open a issue]() and describe it.
-I'll sure appreciate your help.
+For any bugs or suggestions, feel free to [open a issue](https://github.com/VP1147/arduplot/issues) and describe it.
+We'll sure appreciate your help.